gesellix/gioui-dialog/SPEC.md

 - Validation (optional, e.g. regex, length)
 - UX: Focus on text field, Enter=Confirm, Esc=Cancel

-### 2.3 Multi-Select Dialog (`SelectDialog`)
+### 2.3 Single-Select Dialog (`SelectDialog`)
-Recommendation: Scrollable list with checkboxes
+Recommendation: Scrollable list with clickable items
-- List of all `Choices` with checkboxes
+- List of all `Choices` with clickable selection buttons
 - "Other..." input field as last line when `AllowCustomEntry=true`
-- Pre-selected defaults as active checkboxes
+- Pre-selected default as highlighted selection
 - UX: Scrollbar for many entries, buttons as usual

 ---